 7 Steps To Using An ATM Abroad

 ATM machines are your #1 source for obtaining local currency at your destination 99% of the time.
 Of course, there are always exceptions to this rule.
+Just like I think ATM machines are the best way of getting local currency abroad.
 You should do a little research (as always) before you leave home to be 100% sure.
 However, in my travels, I’ve yet to come across a country that I’ve not been able to use this method.
 I imagine, if you’re reading my blog, that you’re in the same boat.
 You probably won’t be heading to Outer Mongolia or Everest Base Camp anytime soon but even if you are you may be surprised by the places that have ATMs.
 So, here are 7 Steps to using an ATM Abroad.

 Alert your bank of your travel plans.
 The worst thing in the world is having your card frozen because they think you’re a victim of fraud.
 It happened to me in Canada as I was trying to buy some Lay’s Ketchup Chips and various other Canadian delicacies, lol!
 I had to stand to the side and call my bank over $6 worth of junk food.
 So, do yourself a favor – alert your bank online or by calling customer service.